-All our efforts and resources are based on resilience theory and help children and adults bounce back when faced with adversity.
+All of our efforts and resources are based on resilience theory and helping children and adults bounce back when faced with adversity.

 The central concept of our approach is “looking through social and emotional lenses,” which recognizes that social and emotional skills and resilience are best developed through everyday interactions and experiences that are done with awareness and purpose – what is often referred to as mindfulness.